Last updated on September 15th, 2023

 2. Practicing scale patterns

 After you’re comfortable playing all the shapes of a scale on the fretboard, you can try the following exercises to help you break out of playing the notes consecutively.
-These patterns can add interest to your playing and they also reinforce your ability to play a given scale.
+They’re also great warm up exercises that add interest to your playing and they also reinforce your ability to play a given scale.

 I recommend learning the 5 Major scale shapes on guitar before working on these patterns.